Connector for OData

 Please note that the values for the session timeout must be specified in milliseconds.
 The changes will be applied after the portal service is restarted.

 The second way to close a session is to use a logout request from the OData client.
-This is done by having the client send a request to the server where the URL ends with the "$logout" path.
+This is done by having the client send a request to the server where the URL ends with the ""$logout"" path.
 The session ID, specified in the HTTP header as a cookie, is used to identify and automatically close the Intrexx session.

 Attachment